apache/jena-site/content/documentation/rdfconnection/index.md

 ### Remote Transactions

 SPARQL does not define a remote transaction standard protocol.
-Each remote operation shuld be atomic (all happens or nothing happens) - this is the responsibility of the remote server.
+Each remote operation should be atomic (all happens or nothing happens) - this is the responsibility of the remote server.

 An `RDFConnection` will at least provide the client-side locking features.